oliveirafelipe00/GraphINO/README.md

 GraphINO 2.0 is a MATLAB application for Analog Arduino Data Acquisition.

-This software was developed to facilitate the integration of Arduino with a computer through a graphical interface designed in the MATLAB programming environment for analog sensor data acquisition.
+This software was developed to facilitate the integration of Arduino with a computer through a graphical interface designed in the MATLAB programming environment for real-time data acquisition from analog sensors.

 To use this program: